 The Total Cost of Ownership (TCO) is an analysis meant to uncover all the lifetime costs that follow from owning certain kinds of assets.
 As a result, TCO is sometimes called life-cycle cost analysis.

 Asset ownership brings purchase costs, installing, deploying, using, upgrading, and maintaining.
 These after-purchase costs can be substantial.
-Consequently, for many kinds of assets, TCO analysis finds a significant difference between purchase price and total life-cycle costs.
+Consequently, for many kinds of assets, TCO analysis finds a significant difference between the purchase price and total life-cycle costs.
 And, the difference can be vast when ownership covers an extended timespan.

 The total cost of ownership is centre stage when leaders face purchase decisions for large IT systems, vehicles, buildings, laboratory equipment, medical equipment, factory machines, and private aircraft, for instance.
 So, considering TCO instead of the purchase price when making purchase decisions is vital.